![]() |

 We offer free, no-obligation advice to help you understand the requirements of the Act.
 If you need a Party Wall Surveyor our fast professional service will ensure your interests are protected at every stage

-The Party Wall etc. Act 1996 imposes a legal requirement on building owners, that propose to carry out certain notifiable building works, to serve notice on their neighbours before they commence the works.
-This enables works to proceed under a set time frame, whilst protecting the interests of both neighbouring owners.
+The Party Wall etc. Act 1996 imposes a legal requirement on building owners that propose to carry out certain notifiable building works, to serve notice on their neighbours before they commence the works.
+This ensures that the work can proceed within a defined timeframe, while safeguarding the interests of their neighbours.

-Timing in Party Wall matters is critical if you are the Building Owner and are planning on carrying out some work.
-Discussion with your neighbours can save much time and money if you act early enough.
-We can offer free advice at this key stage and help you avoid some of the problems that can occur.
+Timing in Party Wall matters is important if you are the Building Owner and are planning on carrying out construction work.
+Engaging in early discussions with your neighbours can help prevent delays and possibly save you money.
+We provide free advice during this early stage to help you avoid potential issues that may arise.

 Regulated by RICS